Nurse-Family Partnership Program®For first-time moms and their babies

-Since Home Nursing Agency began offering Nurse-Family Partnership in 2002, about 1,400 families have benefited from this free and voluntary program offering nurse home visitation.
+Since Home Nursing Agency began offering Nurse-Family Partnership in 2002, more than 1,500 families have benefited from this free and voluntary program offering nurse home visitation.
 We serve families in the following counties: Blair, Cambria, Centre, Clearfield, Huntingdon and Jefferson.

 Lisa Ritchey, Director of Nurse-Family Partnership, and Shannon Tronzo, Director of Child/Adolescent Clinical Services, were featured guests on the December 6, 2012 airing of "CONTACT" on WCED News Talk Radio in Dubois, PA.
 Lisa explained how and why Nurse-Family Partnership works to support first-time parents.

-Recently, Nurse-Family Partnership has been showcased in TIME and in the New York Times.
-They include:
+Nurse-Family Partnership was showcased in TIME and in the New York Times:

 1) TIME magazine featuring Nurse-Family Partnership: How Nonprofits Can Use Data to Solve the World’s Problems

 2) The December 16th Sunday New York Times featured a story on Nurse-Family Partnership; both remarkable for its length and depth as well as for the openness of the NYC nurses and clients who shared their stories.
 Read the story.